 6.1.
 Getting query statistics

-Collect statistics to gather information about performance of your indexes and queries, including information such as the types of indexes and average time for queries to complete.
+Collect statistics to gather information about performance of your indexes and queries, including information such as the types of indexes, average time for queries to complete and the number of possible failures on indexing operations.

 Procedure